frequently Asked Questions

 We generally have a driver’s meeting early in the weekend and attendance by all drivers is mandatory.
 It will be on the posted schedule and usually on a chalk board at the Series trailer.
 There are also written driver’s meeting notes available at the Series rig and emailed to all entered drivers; read them as they have track specific information that may not be covered in the meeting.

 Try to be early to the false grid.
-For practice, the lineup is first come, first served.
-For qualifying, you will be gridded according to season points so if it’s your first time, plan to be at the back of the grid.
-Please review our flagging rules in Article 1.6.16 in the FRP PRR 2020 before the event.
+The lineup is first come, first served.
+Please review our flagging rules in Article 1.6.16 in the FRP PRR 2025 before the event.

 Fuel is designated for each class of car before the weekend and is detailed on our websites.
 It is most likely at the track, but may not be depending on circumstances (especially 93 pump).